 Chris Hartgerink’s keynote talk (pre-recorded) & live Q&A

-Chris Hartgerink, from Liberate Science, will deliver a pre-recorded keynote talk on"Social Model of Inaccessibility" which will become available first thing on Monday 22 February, followed by a live Q&A session with Chris as part of the Research Software Camp.
+Chris Hartgerink, from Liberate Science, delivered a pre-recorded keynote talk on the "Social Model of Inaccessibility."
+This was followed by a live Q&A session with Chris as part of the Research Software Camp.

-The live Q&A session will take place on 24 February at 3:30pm GMT via Zoom, and will allow participants to ask questions and start conversations around his talk.
-We have limited space for the live Q&A, so make sure to book a place.
+The live Q&A session took place on 24 February via Zoom, and allowed participants to ask questions and start conversations around his talk.

-This workshop is run by Carina Haupt, Head of Group Software at the German Aerospace Centre.
-It consists of two sessions taking place on Thursday 25 February 13:00 to 17:00 GMT and Friday 26 February 9:00 to 12:30 GMT.
+This workshop was run by Carina Haupt, Head of Group Software at the German Aerospace Centre.
+It consisted of two sessions on Thursday 25 February and Friday 26 February.

-In this workshop, you will learn about the basic steps to prepare your code for sharing with others and make it ready for citation in a research paper.
+In this workshop, participants learned about the basic steps to prepare code for sharing with others and make it ready for citation in a research paper.

-During this free workshop, we will discuss reproducible computing environments and why they're important, show examples of others’ projects in mybinder.org and help you learn how to prepare a binder-ready project.
-At the end of the workshop you will be able to take some of your own content (in a R or Jupyter Notebook, or scripts that can be run in the terminal) and prepare it so that it can be used by others on mybinder.org.
+During this free workshop, we discussed reproducible computing environments and why they're important, showed examples of others’ projects in mybinder.org and helped participants learn how to prepare a binder-ready project.
+By the end of the workshop participants could take some of their own content (in a R or Jupyter Notebook, or scripts that can be run in the terminal) and prepare it so that it can be used by others on mybinder.org.

 We are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 By participating at this conference, participants accept to abide by both the Software Sustainability Institute's Code of Conduct, and accept the procedures by which any Code of Conduct incidents are resolved.
 Any form or behaviour to exclude, intimidate, or cause discomfort is a violation of the Code of Conduct.